This morning I was a guest on NOS Radio 1 Journaal and I talked about Voyage à Dakar.

-I am super proud that my book TOUKI – Voyage à Dakar, is selected as one of the thirty-three Best Dutch Book Designs 2020.
+I am super happy that my book TOUKI – Voyage à Dakar, is selected as one of the thirty-three Best Dutch Book Designs 2020.
 A total of 267 entries were assessed for their distinctive qualities by a panel of experts looking for outstanding work in such areas as content, design, picture editing, typography, choice of materials, printing and binding.

 The thirty-three books selected can be admired in an exhibition at the Stedelijk Museum Amsterdam later this year, coinciding with the publication of this year’s catalogue.

 The silkscreen on linen for the cover is made, the book is printed and bound and can be ordered.

 I was interviewed about Voyage à Dakar by Luuk Heezen x mister Motley in Kunst is lang: listen to the podcast.